FantasyCon 2011 – Convention Review

 Perhaps my fondest memory of the whole weekend (and it is a strange one) was when I was sat in the reading room just after James Barclay’s reading.
 It seemed he had attracted a bit of a heckler, which I guess is a kind of compliment – you know you’ve made it when you attract hecklers, right?
-Well, James had finished his reading, a great excerpt that featured an an epic slaying by a warrior like tribe of elves.
-This lady calls out: “I just don’t see why it has to be so violent” and from there Joe Abercrombie, James Barclay and Tom Lloyd were trying to explain to the lady why people enjoyed darker fantasy so much, but she was having none of it… And to be honest, it was the wit of James and this woman’s ability/desire to really push the her opinion on the subject as far as she could go that just made it brilliant.
+Well, James had finished his reading, a great excerpt that featured an epic slaying of a warrior like tribe of elves.
+This lady calls out, “I just don’t see why it has to be so violent.” and from there Joe Abercrombie, James Barclay and Tom Lloyd were trying to explain to the lady why people enjoyed darker fantasy so much, but she was having none of it.
+And to be honest, it was the wit of James and this woman’s ability/desire to really push her opinion on the subject as far as she could go that just made it brilliant.

 A highlight of the weekend for many other people though, was the Saturday evening.
-This was the ‘party night’ essentially.
+This was the party night.
 Authors took control of the disco and Jo Fletcher Books held a really impressive launch party.
-Again, a strange experience to watch authors whose books you’ve read time and time again busting moves about 5 feet away from you… but enjoyable all the same!
+Again, a strange experience to watch authors whose books you’ve read time and time again busting moves about five feet away from you, but enjoyable all the same!
 Come Sunday morning I am sure there were a lot of sore heads, but even that wasn’t the end of things.
 On Sunday there was a huge banquet and awards ceremony.
-Sadly, I had to catch the train home, so can’t really tell you too much about that… however, from what I’ve heard – it was a great afternoon and as fun as the rest of the weekend.
+Sadly, I had to catch the train home, so can’t really tell you too much about that, however, from what I’ve heard – it was a great afternoon and as fun as the rest of the weekend.

 Horror: Adam Nevill thinks you should use simpler words to make things scarier.
 ‘Wet’ as opposed to ‘slimey’ when describing something and wanting to create atmosphere.